CeLuigi/python-scopus/_posts/2018-09-29-disambiguition.md

 date: 2018-09-29 22:00:00
 ---

 Sometimes Scopus would mix up people with similar names.
 I recently come up with a not that difficult method to clean author publication profiles, which needs some manual work.
+The Jupyter notebook version is [here](https://github.com/zhiyzuo/python-scopus/blob/master/Disambiguition.ipynb)

 If you can think of a better way, please do let me know!